 You will typically remain in the facility for four to five (4-5) days.
 You are not allowed to leave and return to the facility during your stay, unless approved by management.

-WMS at HDGH are funded by the Ministry of Health and Long-Term Care.
+WMS at HDGH are funded by the Ministry of Health.
 Services are provided at no cost to you upon presentation of a valid OHIP card.

 Withdrawal Management Centre